ACCORD: Closing the Commonsense Measurability Gap: Framework

-Finally, each template in each tree is converted to its respective natural language surface form.
-Several factors are employed to mitigate dataset artifacts.
+Since $\mathbf{V}_a$ can only be grounded with one $a_i \in \boldsymbol{a}$, an LLM might ``guess'' that $a_i$ is the intended answer through simple lexical matching between \caf{} and $\boldsymbol{a}$, thereby spuriously circumventing the intended reasoning task via test-taking meta-reasoning \cite{mccoy2019right, chan2023spurious, li2023counterfactual}.
+To mitigate this potential bias, we duplicate the paired tree, once for \textit{each} $a_i$, which ensures each is present in \caf{} while holding all else equal (see Figure \ref{fig:csqa:duplication}).
+Several additional factors are employed to mitigate dataset artifacts.
 The order of the resulting statements, both within and between reasoning trees, is randomized to mitigate any potential systematic effects (such of recency bias).
 Duplicate statements are also removed, so as not to bias LLM reasoning towards them.
+These are not shown in Figure \ref{fig:csqa} only to aid with human legibility.